 Thanks for taking a moment to learn a little bit more about me.

 I write to offer positive insight and educational articles while providing professional products to parents, teachers, social workers, and administrators.

 Since I was a little girl, the human mind has always interested me.
 I remember at the age of 10, going to my local library and checking out a book about a young boy that had autism.
 That same year, I watched a movie entitled House of Cards.
 (Yeah, not the one with Frank Underwood- House of Cards 1993).
 I was intrigued with Sally’s (the main character) struggle with finding reality.
 I wanted desperately to help her.
 Even though this movie was very unrealistic and the acting wasn’t all that great, I was hooked.
 From then on, I loved reading anything about the brain and I knew that I wanted to be in the mental health field.

 After High School graduation, I attended the University of Tennessee at Martin where I majored in Psychology and English.
 A week before my graduation, I gave birth to an awesome baby girl, Tayler Beth.
 Unbeknownst to me, she was born with 3 copies of her 21st Chromosome and almost died on the day of her birth.

 She forever transformed my perspective and my goals in life.
-Her diagnosis of Down Syndrome made me stronger and tougher; she helped me know true love.
+Her diagnosis of Down Syndrome and Autism has made me stronger and tougher; she helped me know true love.

 A year after her birth, I went on to pursue my Master’s degree again at the University of TN at Martin.
 After graduation, I went on to work at a local community mental health center.

 I currently work as mental health counselor at my local school system.
-I have been married for 6 years (love you Lew), Tayler Beth is now 15, and I have a 3-year-old (Allison Eloise).
+I have been married for 6 years (love you Lew), Tayler Beth is now 15, and I have a 4-year-old (Allison Eloise).
 My life is extremely busy, sometimes tough, but well worth it.